redhat-cop/container-pipelines/blue-green-spring/README.md

 * A `DeploymentConfig`
 * A `RoleBinding` to allow Jenkins to deploy in each namespace.

-This template should be instantiated once in each of the lower level namespaces (dev, stage,qa) that our app will be deployed to.
+This template should be instantiated once in each of the lower level namespaces (dev, stage) that our app will be deployed to.
 For this purpose, we have created a param file to be fed to `oc process` to customize the template for each environment.

-A production blue/green_deploy template_ is provided at `deploy/simple-spring-boot-template-prod.yml` that defines all of the resources required to run the openjdk8 application.
+A production blue/green _deploy template_ is provided at `deploy/simple-spring-boot-template-prod.yml` that defines all of the resources required to run the openjdk8 application.
 It includes:

 * Two `Service's`
 * Three `Route's` a blue route, green route and main route that switches between the two deployments/services.